How to Get MLS Access Without a Realtor

 Who can access the MLS?

 MLS access is only available to licensed real estate agents and brokers.
-"Access is restricted to licensed professionals to ensure accuracy, accountability, and professional oversight," says Bucciarelli.
+"Access is restricted to licensed professionals to ensure accuracy, accountability, and professional oversight," explains Katerina Bucciarelli, founder of Innovatiore Realty Group.

 "The MLS oftentimes holds sensitive data, like seller information, showings [schedules], and pricing trends," adds Alexi Morgado, a realtor and founder of Lexawise Real Estate Exam Prep.
 Limited access is designed to safeguard these details.